mdavismcd/wiki-api-project/README.md

+# About

+This repo is a commented and tweaked example of using jsoup from https://github.com/jhy/jsoup/blob/master/src/main/java/org/jsoup/examples/Wikipedia.java

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.